 AirPower release date

 AirPower is Apple’s charging mat that made its debut back in September 2017.
 It was scheduled for 2018 release, but it was nowhere to be found.
 There was also no mention of it at Apple’s September event last year.
-However, reports claims that Apple’s charging mat entered into production and is now ready for launch.
+However, reports claim that Apple’s charging mat entered into production and is now ready for launch.
 Sources have suggested that Apple will announce the release date for its charging mat at WWDC.

 A cheaper HomePod